confluentinc/cp-ansible/docs/VARIABLES.md

 ### control_center_logredactor_rule_url

-URL address that contains or redirects to the redaction rules.
-If not "", this will be used to fetch rules. control_center_logredactor_rule_path will be ignored.
+URL that contains or redirects to the redaction rules.
+If not "", this will be used to fetch rules and control_center_logredactor_rule_path will be ignored.

 Default:  "{{ logredactor_rule_url }}"